isax785/cs-basics-library/readme.md

 - Dynamic Programming

+The programming languages that will be used for the implementation are:

+- `Python`

+- `C++`

+- `JavaScript`

-> Additional areas could be integrated in the future.
+> Additional areas and programming languages could be integrated in the future.

 Last but not the least, this is also a first attempt for haring a public repo to the world.